Cleggatron/React-Portfolio/README.md

   ![Project Page](./assets/Screenshot.png)

-  Once the application is running you cna easliy navigate around the site to see my details using the navbar at the top.
+  Once the application is running you can easliy navigate around the site to see my details using the navbar at the top.

   ## Credits